 So, I have all this info I have found for the 1790 census of the OFPs and Slaves in the NH census and wanted a place to find to share the info.
 This is a work in progress so check back.

 This is a work in progress.
 I will be adding additional information with sources time permitting.
 I'm hoping others will find it of interest also and contribute.
 I have subscribed to the social networking site Genealogy Wise and set up a group there.
 Anyone interested in joining my group called 1790 Census: Slave Holders, Other Free Persons and Slaves are more than welcome to add/subtract or comment on any information they might like to share.
 In the meantime, hope you find something of interest for this site I have set up for the OFPs of New Hampshire.

 See Petition of Slaves, 1779 in New Hampshire These are image files from the book, The State of New Hampshire – Miscellaneous Provincial and State Papers, 1725-1800, Published by Authority of the Legislature, Vol. XVIII, compiled and edited by Isaac W. Hammond, A.M., 1890

-!!
-NEW: View the 1791 Census: Slave Holders, Other Free Persons and Slaves Vermont database contributed by Joann Nichols (Also a work in progress)
+View the 1791 Census: Slave Holders, Other Free Persons and Slaves Vermont database contributed by Joann Nichols (Dec.
+1, 1930 - May 22, 2011) (Also a work in progress)